French Revolution of 1848

-The French Revolution of 1848 (Révolution française de 1848), also known as the February Revolution (Révolution de février), was a brief period of civil unrest in France, in February 1848, that led to the collapse of the July Monarchy and the foundation of the French Second Republic.
+The French Revolution of 1848 (Révolution française de 1848), also known as the February Revolution (Révolution de février), was a period of civil unrest in France, in February 1848, that led to the collapse of the July Monarchy and the foundation of the French Second Republic.
 It sparked the wave of revolutions of 1848.

 The revolution took place in Paris, and was preceded by the French government's crackdown on the campagne des banquets.
 Starting on 22 February as a large-scale protest against the government of François Guizot, it later developed into a violent uprising against the monarchy.
-After intense urban fighting, large crowds managed to take control of the capital, leading to the abdication of King Louis Philippe on 24 February and the subsequent proclamation of the Second Republic.
+After intense urban fighting, large crowds managed to take control of the capital, leading to the abdication of King Louis Philippe I on 24 February and the subsequent proclamation of the Second Republic.